Our Quarter Horses

-About Our Quarter Horse Program
+About Sugar, our Quarter Horse

 It was back in the 17th century that the American Quarter Horse originated in Virginia, USA, during the colonial rule.
 The horses developed by crossing the English Thoroughbred horses with the local equines belonging to the local tribes (like the Chickasaw Horse).
 The breeds that the colonists used carried the blood of Barb, Arabian, and Andalusian animals.
 The resultant Quarter Horse breed was a stocky but small horse having well-muscled hindquarters, which gave them explosive sprinting speed.
 In fact, they got their name from the races down the quarter mile main streets of early America.